dafraer/anon-chat-tg-bot/README.md

 ## Usage

-To run the bot, clone this repository and start it using either Go or Docker.
+To run the bot, start it using either Go or Docker.

 ---